sebastianvarona/crevna-blog/posts/ssg-ssr.md

 ---
-title: 'When to Use Static Generation v.s.
+title: 'Español when to Use Static Generation v.s.
 Server-side Rendering'
 date: '2020-01-02'
+tags: 'Javascript---React'
+img: 'firstPost.jpg'
+lang: 'es'
+category: 'tutorial'
 ---

-We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.
+Español We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: